-Join the Prindle Institute for Ethics on February 1, 2020 for our sixth annual Indiana High School Ethics Bowl competition!
+Join the Prindle Institute for Ethics on February 1, 2020 for the sixth annual Indiana High School Ethics Bowl competition!
 Teams from across Indiana will compete for the opportunity to attend the National High School Ethics Bowl Competition, hosted by the University of North Carolina-Chapel Hill.
-First- through fourth-place finishers are also eligible to compete in the Prindle Institute’s third annual National Summer High School Ethics Bowl Invitational in summer 2020.
-Please contact Emily Knuth email@example.com with any questions.
+First- through fourth-place finishers are eligible to compete in the Prindle Institute’s third annual National Summer High School Ethics Bowl Invitational.
+Please contact Emily Knuth (email@example.com) or Leslie Petiniot (firstname.lastname@example.org) with any questions.

 Schools must pay $175 to register a school and one team and pay $75 for each additional team.
+Schools may register a maximum of three teams.
 The $175 includes the amount due to National High School Ethics Bowl (the Prindle Institute will pay UNC).
-If your school has significant financial challenges, please contact Emily Knuth (firstname.lastname@example.org) to discuss payment options.
+If your school has significant financial challenges, please contact Emily Knuth (email@example.com) or Leslie Petiniot (firstname.lastname@example.org) to discuss payment options.

 Frequently Asked Questions

 What resources are available as my team prepares for the competition?

 Visit nhseb.unc.edu or contact Leslie Petiniot (email@example.com) or Emily Knuth (firstname.lastname@example.org) with questions.
 The Prindle Institute’s director Andy Cullison is available to advise ethics bowl coaches.

 How much does it cost to register my team for this competition?